-We're pleased to host the 6th edition (oops, make that the 8th!) of the newly reborn Feminist Carnival!
-In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts it's focus on young feminist bloggers and feminist issues particularly pertinent to younger women.
+We're pleased to host the 8th edition of the newly reborn Feminist Carnival!
+In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts its focus on young feminist bloggers and feminist issues particularly pertinent to younger women.

 The murder of abortion provider Dr. George Tiller on May 31st has resulted in a lot of conversation about abortion.
 It’s a topic frequently hushed, or spoken about more around its politics than the actual procedure, the experience itself and the real women who have abortions.
 So this increased discussion is certainly something potentially positive happening because of something horribly tragic.
-More discussion around anything which is or may be treated as unspeakable is always a good thing.

 However, often in these conversations and news stories, language is used that's confusing or inaccurate, and some statements are made about abortion or women who choose abortion which are false, unrepresentative or misleading.
 And any of this can come from either “side” of abortion debates or discussions, due to political aims or motivations, ideological ideas or agendas or just out of plain old ignorance.
-Just like a whole lot of people don't know the finer points of open-heart surgery, a lot of pRead more...

 I hate, hate, hate that phrase.
 Nearly everywhere I go or look as a young adult sexuality educator anymore, I run into it incessantly.